mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 The bulk of these results are from 3rd party uploaded documents.

-For the webchart generated documents, most that errored were because of vitals data coming from external systems (in this case, an ECW system) that was stored incorrectly, and then put into the CCDA document (ie, a value of "5 ft 4 in", when PQ values can only be numeric).
-We are looking at what our policies will be in passing along those kind of values via CCDA in the future.
+For the WebChart EHR generated documents, most errors occurred because of vitals data coming from external systems was stored incorrectly and put into the CCDA document in that incorrect form (ie, a value of "5 ft 4 in", when PQ values can only be numeric).
+To prevent such "pass-along" errors in the future, new policies will be investigated and implemented in 2024 to ensure better generated CDA validity.

 ### Measure 20: Patient Data requests VIA API